shaik1002/biggitlabbomb/doc/ci/variables/index.md

 [Service containers](../docker/using_docker_images.md) can use CI/CD variables, but by default can only access [variables saved in the `.gitlab-ci.yml` file](#define-a-cicd-variable-in-the-gitlab-ciyml-file).
-Variables [added in the GitLab UI](#define-a-cicd-variable-in-the-ui) are not available to service containers, because service containers are not trusted by default.

-To make a UI-defined variable available in a service container, you can re-assign it to another variable in your `.gitlab-ci.yml`:
+Variables [set in the GitLab UI](#define-a-cicd-variable-in-the-ui) by default are not available to service containers.
+To make a UI-defined variable available in a service container, re-assign it in your `.gitlab-ci.yml`:

 ```yaml
 variables:
   SA_PASSWORD_YAML_FILE: $SA_PASSWORD_UI
 ```

-The re-assigned variable cannot have the same name as the original variable.
-Otherwise it does not get expanded.

 ### Pass an environment variable to another job

-You can create a new environment variable in a job, and pass it to another job in a later stage.
-These variables cannot be used as CI/CD variables to configure a pipeline (for example with the [`rules` keyword](../yaml/index.md#rules)), but they can be used in job scripts.
+You can create a new environment variables in a job, and pass it to another job in a later stage.
+These variables cannot be used as CI/CD variables to configure a pipeline, but they can be used in job scripts.

 To pass a job-created environment variable to other jobs: